cakephp/docs/en/appendices/4-2-migration-guide.rst

       for more information.
 - ``Query::isResultsCastingEnabled()`` was added to get the current result casting mode.
-- ``StringExpression`` was added with support to set the collation of string literals.
+- ``StringExpression``was added to use collation with string literals.
-  Use ``Query::newString()`` to easily create an expression when building queries.

 Http
 ----